Jwsonic/Jwsonic.github.io/content/projects/filegrabber.md

 ## JavaScript talking to Go

-In order to get updates in real time, File Grabber uses [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to send messages between the front end in the browser and the back end on the server.
+In order to get updates in real-time, File Grabber uses [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to send messages between the front end in the browser and the back end on the server.
 When File Grabber is first loaded into the browser it attempts to connect to the File Grabber websocket server.
 Once a connection has been established between the front and back ends the message passing can begin.
 The back end will send CREATE/UPDATE/DELETE messages whenever changes are made to the watched folder.
-The front end will send DELTE/FILES messages to the server as the user interacts with the files in the UI.
+The front end will send DELETE/FILES messages to the server as the user interacts with the files in the UI.

 ## Careful, inotify is watching you

 Since only linux is currently supported for the File Grabber back end, we use [inotify](https://en.wikipedia.org/wiki/Inotify) to watch the file system for changes.
-The Go standard library contains [wrapper for inotify](https://godoc.org/golang.org/x/exp/inotify), but out of the box it doesn't watch folders recursively.
+The Go standard library contains a [wrapper for inotify](https://godoc.org/golang.org/x/exp/inotify), but out of the box it doesn't watch folders recursively.
 Since the server is not aware of each browser's current path it needs to watch for changes at every level of the watched file tree.

 To solve this problem I wrote my own wrapper of the Go inotify called RecursiveWatcher.
-RecursiveWatcher also simplifies inotify's events down to simply Create, Modify, and Delete.
+RecursiveWatcher also simplifies inotify's events down to just Create, Modify, and Delete.
 Watching for file events on a RecursiveWatcher uses a Go channel just like the normal inotify wrapper.
-Watching the current directory could look something like:
+For instance, watching the current directory could look something like:

 ```
 rWatcher, _ := watcher.NewRecursiveWatcher(".")